qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * You can choose one of the :guilabel:`Presets` for your paper sheet, or enter your custom :guilabel:`width` and :guilabel:`height`.
 * Composition can now be divided into several pages.
 For instance, a first page can show a map canvas, and a second page can show the attribute table associated with a layer, while a third one shows an HTML frame linking to your organization website.
   Set the :guilabel:`Number of pages` to the desired value.
 You can choose the page :guilabel:`Orientation` and its :guilabel:`Exported resolution`.
-When checked, |checkbox| :guilabel:`print as raster` means all elements will be rasterized before printing or saving as PostScript or
+When checked, |checkbox| :guilabel:`print as raster` means all items will be rasterized before printing or saving as PostScript or
   PDF.
 * :guilabel:`Grid` lets you customize grid settings like :guilabel:`spacings`, :guilabel:`offsets` and :guilabel:`tolerance` to your need.
 * In :guilabel:`Snap to alignments`, you can change the :guilabel:`Tolerance`, which is the maximum distance below which an item is snapped to smart guides.